 Transitions – III

 It is how we perform when somebody is against us that counts.
-How do we keep ourselves going despite what the situation dictates.
-The reason that some people get through the difficult transitions in their life and others struggle lies in the capacity that they have created for themselves.
-The determination to keep going, to take control of the steering when even those it seems that things are out of control.
-That is precisely when we need to take ownership.
+How do we keep ourselves going despite what the situation dictates?
+Some people get through the difficult transitions in their lives, and others struggle lies in the capacity that they have created for themselves.
+Having the determination to keep going, taking control of the steering wheel when things seem out of control.
+The tough times are when we need to take ownership.
 You hear people say, “It’s a set-up” that’s why I wasn’t able to be successful with that relationship, at work, or with my kids.
 The use of that language will set you up–for failure.

-When things don’t make sense in life, that is a sign that you’re right on the edge of a break-through, a major transition to where you will be successful.
+When things don’t make sense in life, that is a sign that you’re right on the edge of a breakthrough, a significant transition to where you will be successful.
 But how do we keep going during those times?
-Where does it come from?
-It comes from the little day-to-day things that we do that don’t seem to add up to anything.
-Things like being on time, giving your best effort everyday, particularly when you don’t feel like it.
-Showing up for school when you would rather stay home.
-Volunteering for extra duties for no credit.
+Why are they present?
+It comes from the little day-to-day things that don’t seem to add up to anything—efforts like being on time and giving your best effort every day.
+Particularly when you don’t feel like it, you show up for school when you would rather stay home—volunteering for extra duties for no credit.

-People do notice, over time people know who is not slacking when they could be.
-Who is on time when no one is looking.
+People do notice; over time, people know who is not slacking when they could be.
+Who is on time when no one is looking?
 Who leads projects.
 Who volunteers for assignments when they don’t have to.
-All this adds to your capacity, which add to your tool box when the times are tough.
+All this adds to your capacity, which adds to your toolbox when in tough times.
 Be a transition executive of your own life.